PRE-PURCHASE / CONDITION / INSURANCE SURVEYS

 Small commercially operated vessels, up to 24 metres load line length, work boats, and vessels carrying no more than 12 passengers, are legally required to comply with the relevant MCA Codes of Practice for the Safety of Small Commercial Sailing and Motor vessels using MGN 280, Workboat Code, and the Colour Codes.
 Pegasus Marine Surveys is authorised by the IIMS and SCMS Certifying Authorities to undertake these examinations, including Complex Work Boats, and Stability Tests, on behalf of the MCA .

 CONSULTANCY, TROUBLESHOOTING, AND INVESTIGATIONS

 Pegasus Marine Surveys has extensive experience and knowledge in the mechanical, marine, and surveying industries, not only with sailing and motor vessels but also with fish farms, mussel farms and mooring installations.
-Troubleshooting, investigations and design consultancy services are offered – contact us to discuss your requirements and solve your problems.
+Troubleshooting, investigations, and design consultancy services are offered including Stress Analysis and CAD Engineering Drawings.
+Contact us to discuss your requirements and solve your problems.

 OIL ANALYSIS SERVICES